 PeiJu Chien-Pott, Principal Dancer, described how she approached Laguna’s role in the Axe duet.
 “The piece is about two people in a long relationship.
 I had to figure out how to embody an older character and to express myself in another way…The choreography is very hard on the quads; it’s a lot of deep pliés in second.
 When we were rehearsing, I asked Ana if that was normal and she laughed and said ‘yes, you’re doing it right!'”.
 She stood up to show me, playfully mimicking the crab-like walks in the choreography. ”Graham has a different feeling – you hold it in, then you release, and that contrast expresses emotion,” Chien-Pott explained.
 “Mats is also very specific with gestures.
 Each of the movements in the dance has a meaning.”

 Chien-Pott and Ben Schultz, another Principal Dancer of the company, performed Axe that evening to a small audience in the Martha Graham studio theatre, with Schultz dancing Auzely’s role.
 In this touching and intimate duet, the pair portrayed an old couple so complacent in their relationship they have become oblivious to one another.
 As Schultz stoically and methodically chopped wood with an axe, Chien-Pott danced in an expression of frustration and anxiety; each failing to gain the attention of the other.
 Graham’s technique was discernible throughout, especially in Chien-Pott’s articulated distortions of her body that contrasted with Schultz’s heavy and monotonous chopping motions.
-Though I hadn’t seen the performance by Laguna and Auzely, Chien-Pott and Schultz embodied the characters so genuinely, the piece seemed like it was created for the Graham technique.
+Though I hadn’t seen the performance by Laguna and Auzely, Chien-Pott and Schultz embodied the characters so genuinely, the piece seemed like it was created for Graham dancers.
 It came to a climax when Chien-Pott interrupted Schultz by placing her hand determinedly on his chopping block.
 As if finally realizing the purpose for all the chopping he had done, Schultz allowed her to take his axe from his hand and began to gather up the pieces of wood.
 They exited the stage, heavily anchored by their past while embracing a change for the future.

 The following dancers received promotions in June 2016: